nurdwerks/storymaker/Books/Book 2 - The Cipher of Sins/Chapter 15 - The Escape.md

 ### Scene 2: The Crash / Gallery

 - **Key Event:** The six-ton chandelier crashes, forcing Vane’s nano-swarm to focus on his personal defense and releasing Angelica; she hauls a dazed Zephyr toward the exit despite her own numerous injuries.
-  - _Character Defining Moment:_ **Angelica Vance** — Amidst the chaos of a collapsing building and high-intensity combat, she remains focused on the mission and her team's survival over her own pain.
+  - _Character Defining Moment:_ **Angelica Ward** — Amidst the chaos of a collapsing building and high-intensity combat, she remains focused on the mission and her team's survival over her own pain.
   - _Key Dialog:_ **Angelica:** "Wake up, Zephyr, damn you!
 We're dead if we stay!"

 ---